Traffic Homicide Investigation and Reconstruction

 Topics:

-• Module 4: Calculating Speed Associated with Energy Loss
+• Module 5: Calculating Speed with Energy Loss

 • Module 7: Conservation of Linear Momentum Calculations